ptnguyen128/DS-portfolio/README.md

 ## Predicting Breast Cancer Related Cardiotoxicity On Electronic Health Records (EHR) Data
 Codes
 Cardiotoxicity is the condition when the heart muscle is damaged, making the heart unable to pump blood through the body.
 This might be caused by chemotherapy treatments, so there is a need to detect and predict cardiotoxicity at early stages for breast cancer patients.
+We are investigating the effects of certain cancer treatment drugs or drug groups on the patient's likelihood of encountering cardiotoxicity after treatment.
-Several predictive models were implemented, using phenotypic data extracted from electronic health records and clinical notes.
+Several predictive models were implemented, using phenotypic data extracted from electronic health records and clinical notes, as well as each patient's duration of each different type of cancer treatment.
 **Keywords:** SQL, Python, Regular Expressions, Data Wrangling, Classification, Prediction, Regression, Survival Analysis

 # Personal Projects